-Want to build your personal brand, accelerate your job search, and land a good-fit job faster?
+Do you want to build your personal brand, accelerate your job search, and land a good-fit job faster?

 Get busy on LinkedIn.

-Executive recruiters and hiring decision makers at your target companies rely heavily on LinkedIn when they’re sourcing and assessing job candidates.
+Recruiters and hiring decision makers at your target companies rely heavily on LinkedIn when they’re sourcing and assessing job candidates.